-Accordingly, JIBS became a pioneer in Scandinavia when it came to establishing a group devoted to the field of family business, both in terms of research and teaching.
-In 1996, Professor Leif Melin obtained the first research grant with the purpose to build a research program on “The Dynamics of Family Firms".
-Professor Melin hired a number of PhD candidates and senior researchers to the program.
-Already from the beginning the research was interdisciplinary, involving researchers from management, commercial law and accounting.
-The new research coincided with a strong increased interest in important family firm and ownership related issues both in Sweden and internationally.
-Additional research grants meant that more people could be employed to conduct research and teach about family enterprising and ownership In the late 1990s and early 2000s, both the number of PhD candidates and senior researchers grew.
+In 1994, Jönköping International Business School (JIBS) was established with the clear vision of becoming a leading business school in the areas of entrepreneurship, internationalization, and business renewal.
+Based on this overall profile of the new school, it was soon realized that a focus on family firms and ownership matters was both important and relevant.
+Accordingly, JIBS became a pioneer in Scandinavia, establishing a group of scholars devoted to the fields of family business and ownership in terms of both research and teaching.
+In 1996, Professor Leif Melin obtained the first research grant from the Carl-Olof and Jenz Hamrin Foundation with the purpose of building a research program on “The Dynamics of Family Firms”.
+This first donation made it possible to develop the critical mass that would later be the base for the foundation of the Centre for Family Entereprise and Ownership (CeFEO).
+Professor Melin hired a number of Ph.D. candidates and senior researchers for the program.
+From the beginning, the research was interdisciplinary, involving researchers from management, commercial law and accounting.
+The new research coincided with a strong, increased interest in important issues related to family firms and ownership both in Sweden and internationally.
+Additional research grants meant that more people could be employed to conduct research and teach about family entrepreneurship and ownership.
+In the late 1990s and early 2000s, the number of Ph.D. candidates and senior researchers grew.